 - Book tickets online – Time is money, right?
-Especially in places like Louvre Museum or Eiffel Tower.
+Especially in places like the Louvre Museum or Eiffel Tower.
 When in Paris, we had to skip these 2 places because of the endless queuing lines.
 Moreover, you may find some good deals if you book tickets online.

-- Make the most of “free walking tour” – All popular cities in Europe has their “free walking tour”.
+- Make the most of “free walking tour” – All popular cities in Europe have their “free walking tour”.
 It’s a very good way to discover a new city with a local guide.
 Although I had a not-so-nice experience with the one in Prague, I still recommend you to take one, just to have the first impression of the city you’re in.
 And even if you don’t feel OK to tip (even it’s recommended to give tips), it’s totally legit.
 Because it’s free!

 - Opt for free things in town – There are a lot of free attractions in Europe.
-In such an expensive capital like Oslo you can still find a bunch of free things to see and do (which I will write an article about later).
+In such an expensive capital like Oslo, you can still find a bunch of free things to see and do (which I will write an article about later).
 Let’s see: Notre Dame de Paris (not for the tower), Jardin du Luxembourg, Stockholm’s famous Gamla Stan, Copenhagen’s Nyhavn, etc…

 If you’re currently living or have been in Europe and know more good tips, please feel free to share them here.
-If you’re planning to visit this continent, don’t forget to share new tips to everybody!
+If you’re planning to visit this continent, don’t forget to share new tips for everybody!